This article provides information on the various data settings in ChartMogul and how to configure them.

 ChartMogul offers two delinquent subscription handling options:

-- Subscriptions with past due invoices are active until they are explicitly cancelled — you rely on cancellation events coming through from your billing system.
+- Subscriptions are Active or Past Due until they are explicitly cancelled (default) — you rely on cancellation events coming through from your billing system.

-- Automatically churn subscriptions when the invoice is [X] days past due — enables you to trigger a cancellation movement based on the number of days an invoice is past due.
+- Automatically churn subscriptions which are [X] days past due — enables you to trigger a cancellation movement based on the number of days an invoice is past due.
 The available options are 14, 30, 45, 60, and 90 days past due.

 For example, you configure ChartMogul to classify subscriptions as Cancelled when they are 14 days past due.
 On February 1, a customer misses their subscription renewal payment.
 That day, ChartMogul changes the customer’s status to Past Due.
 If you don’t receive a payment from the customer by February 15, ChartMogul then changes the customer's status from Past Due to Churned.